History of the Yoruba people: Ife Empire

 While the precise timeline is unknown, archaeological evidence points to settlements in Ile-Ife dating back as early as the 10th to 6th century BCE.
 The city gradually transitioned into a more urban center around the 4th to 7th centuries CE.
 By the 8th century, a powerful city-state had formed.
 Under now deified figures such as Odùduwà, Ife grew to new heights, its influence extending across a vast swathe of what is now southwestern Nigeria. laying the foundation for the eventual rise of the Ife Empire (circa 1200–1420).

 However, he was not the first king of the Yoruba people.

 The period between 1200 and 1400 is often referred to as the "golden age" of Ile-Ife, marked by exceptional artistic production, economic prosperity, and urban development.
 The city's artisans excelled in crafting exquisite sculptures from bronze, terracotta, and stone.
 These works, renowned for their naturalism and technical mastery, were not only objects of aesthetic appreciation but also likely held religious significance, potentially reflecting the cosmology and belief systems of the Ife people.

 This artistic tradition coincided with Ile-Ife's role as a major commercial hub.
 The Ife Empire's strategic location facilitated its participation in extensive trade networks that spanned West Africa.
 Of note is the evidence of a thriving glass bead industry in Ile-Ife.
 Archaeological excavations have unearthed numerous glass beads, indicating local production and pointing to the existence of specialized knowledge and technology.
 These beads, particularly the dichroic beads known for their iridescent qualities, were highly sought-after trade items, found as far afield as the Sahel region, demonstrating the far-reaching commercial connections of the Ife Empire.

 The wealth generated through trade fuelled the remarkable urban development witnessed in Ile-Ife.
 Archaeological evidence points to a well-planned city with impressive infrastructure, including paved roads and sophisticated drainage systems, a distinctive feature of Ife urban planning was the use of potsherd pavements.
 These pavements, created using fragments of broken pottery, were not merely functional but also suggest a concern for aesthetics and urban design.
 The scale and sophistication of Ile-Ife's urban landscape highlight the empire's economic prosperity and the complex social organization needed to support a large, concentrated population.
-The Ife Empire declines around the 15th century.
+The Ife Empire declined around the 15th century.